Franisz/zUtilities/README.md

 - Display debug info data about focused vob or selected in the inventory item.

   - Use `zutilities debug` command to toggle on/off.
+  - While debug command is active, `zutilities showtriggers` command can be toggled to display invisible triggers.

 - Insert all items into inventory with `zutilities giveallitems` command.